 Interpreting Geekbench 4 Scores

-Geekbench 4 scores are calibrated using a Microsoft Surface Book with an Intel Core i7-6600U processor as a baseline with a score of 4,000 points.
-Higher scores are better, with double the score indicating double the performance.
+With Geekbench 4, higher scores are better, with double the score indicating double the performance.
+Geekbench 4 CPU and Compute scores are calibrated using a Microsoft Surface Book with an Intel Core i7-6600U processor as a baseline with a score of 4,000 points.
+Geekbench 4 battery scores are not calibrated against a specific system.

 Geekbench 4 uses a number of different tests, or workloads, to measure CPU performance.
 The workloads are divided into four different subsections: